indieopensource/enterprise-ready-supplement/README.md

 - There are no license compatibility issues.

+- There is and won't be any malware in the software.

 - The developer isn't aware of any patent issues.

 - The developer is aware of some basic intellectual property law traps, like work made for hire and intellectual property assignments.